Unlike the wall surrounding the

 Attached to the outer wall are massive pillars with sculptural reliefs of gods and goddesses and other deities and do not appear to be carved in any particular order or following any storyline.

-Because the temple dedicated to Vishnu, the majority of the reliefs are related to Vishnu, which includes the standard iconography of Vishnu depicting him with four hands, each with his signature objects, Vishnu with his consort Lakshmi on his lap, and some of Vishnu’s ten avatars.
+Because the temple is dedicated to Vishnu, the majority of the reliefs are related to Vishnu, which includes the standard iconography of Vishnu depicting him with four hands, each with his signature objects, Vishnu with his consort Lakshmi on his lap, and some of Vishnu’s ten avatars.

 Shiva and his consort Durga also have many reliefs depicting the story of their incarnations.
 Brahma, on the other hand, appears only in one pillar.
 The other deities include Manmatha (Vishnu’s son) and his wife Rathi, and Ganesha (Shiva’s son).
 There is also a relief depicting Ravana shaking Mount Kailash.

 South Side Wall

 The orientation of the wall on the south side of the temple changes from east-west to north-south.
-For the sake of simplicity, the description of the wall into the following four sections: 1.
+For the sake of simplicity, the description of the wall is divided into the following four sections: 1.
 East section 2.
 Middle section 3.
 Southwest Section 4.
 Back Section

 The carving is much denser on the south-side wall than the north-side and the south side has more variety of sculptural reliefs.

-This is where the girbagriha wall starts section and is attached to the navaranga wall.
+This is where the wall around the garbhagriha starts and is attached to the Navaranga wall.

 Oriented along the north-south direction, this section of the wall is flatter compared to the other sections.
 It is carved with beautiful sculptural reliefs with Vishnu as the theme.
 The relief on the rightmost pillar depicts Lakshmi Narayana, i.e., Vishnu sitting with his consort Lakshmi on his lap.
 Below them is his vehicle Garuda in the kneeling position with folded hands.